Sunscreen-tech/Sunscreen/sunscreen_docs/src/linked/runtime/prove.md

 Again, you can also use `encrypt_symmetric_returning_link` to do the same thing for a symmetric encryption.

-> NS: Can we change it so the linked_input is provided as an input to 'verify' rather than part ofthe builder?

 #### Decrypt returning link

 Use the `decrypt_returning_link` method if you have an existing ciphertext,